-The setup step of black box algorithms is hidden behind this initialization.
-If it failed the user is informed by an error message.
-This can be happen for example if the choosen method does not work for a special distribution.
+The setup step of the black-box algorithms is hidden behind this initialization.
+If it fails the user is informed by an error message.
+This can happen, for example, if the chosen method does not work for a given distribution.

-The user does not need to know anything about the created generator object unless that it contains all information to create the random variates very fast and efficiently.
-Of course UNU.RAN allocates memory which should be deallocated in R. R provides an ideal function named R\RegisterCFinalizer which ensures that the memory will be deallocated with the command gc().
+The user does not need to know anything about the created generator object except that it contains all information to create the random variates very fast and efficiently.
+Of course UNU.RAN allocates memory which should be deallocated in R. R provides an ideal function named R\RegisterCFinalizer which ensures that the memory will be deallocated by the garbage collector.

-Our first version uses only the same built in uniform RNG for all generators although UNU.RAN can use multiple streams of uniform random number generators.
-With the functions seed.unur(1234) reset.unur()
+Our first version uses only the same built-in uniform RNG for all generators although UNU.RAN can use multiple streams of uniform random number generators.
+With the functions reset.unur()